OlaYZen/MSI-Downloader/README.md

 - `templateFolderNameForced`: A string defining the name of the forced Google Chrome template folder name.

 ##### Universal:
-- `download`: A boolean flag to enable downloading and installing Amazon Workspaces.
+- `download`: A boolean flag to enable downloading and installing the application.
-- `folderNumber`: A boolean flag to enable the automatic renaming of the folder to the newest version of Chrome. ⚠️ **This option requires administrative privileges when executing the script!** ⚠️
+- `folderNumber`: A boolean flag to enable the automatic renaming of the folder to the newest version of the application. ⚠️ **This option requires administrative privileges when executing the script!** ⚠️
-- `checkExist`: A boolean flag to delete old Chrome folders when the script is executed. ⚠️ **This action will delete your Chrome folders, so ensure you have backups if you wish to retain them.** ⚠️
+- `deleteExist`: A boolean flag to delete old folders when the script is executed. ⚠️ **This action will delete your Chrome, AWS, 7-Zip, etc.. folders, so ensure you have backups if you wish to retain them.** ⚠️
 - `folderName`: A string defining the name of the folders.
-The default name is `Chrome -`,  `WorkSpaces -` etc.
+The default name is `Chrome -`,  `WorkSpaces -` etc..
-- `Prefix`: A String defining the prefix for the Amazon Workspaces version.
+- `Prefix`: A String defining the prefix for the application version.
 The default prefix is `VERSION`.
-- `spesificURL`: A string defining custom URL for the Amazon Workspaces version.
+- `spesificURL`: A string defining custom URL for the application version.
 Leave empty to use the default URL.
-- `templateFolderName`: A string defining the name of Amazon WorkSpaces template folder name.
+- `templateFolderName`: A string defining the name of application template folder name.

 #### Logging options:
 ---